-Ten FREE (artificial) water play areas that are open this summer AND currently operating in Saitama in May 2022.
+Ten FREE (artificial) water play areas that are open this Golden Week (2023) in Saitama Prefecture.
 You will will also find even more water play areas in the free map in this post.

 Water Play Areas currently open in Saitama Prefecture

 Map of locations with Water Play in Saitama: